Saied74/toychat/README.md

 nats server: which connects the web, chat, mat and dbmgr together. mysql database: which provides a table for the session manager and a table for end user information.

-Right now, the dbmgr, chat and mat are not threaded.
-Next step is to thread them with go routines.